How to become a Secular Carmelite

 Steps toward Definitive Promises

-- Members also have the option of making vows one year after Definitive Promises.*
+Members also have the option of making vows three years after Definitive Promises.*

 *Statutes of the Kraków Province of the Secular Order of Discalced Carmelites (2017), #36-47, pp. 9-10; Constitutions of the Secular Order of the Teresian Carmel (2013), pp. 7-8.